avikor/constraint_satisfaction_problems/README.md

 ![](https://i.imgur.com/Ujq4LzZ.png)
 <br>

-Can we place n queens on an n x n chessboard so that no two queens threaten each other?
+Problem: place n queens on an n x n chessboard so that no two queens threaten each other.

 Variables: columns of the board.
 Domain: the row each queen could be placed inside a column, i.e. each variable's domain is (1, ..., n).
 Constraints:
-1. No single row hold two queens: all variables are (pair-wise) all-different.
+1. No single row hold two queens: all variables are different.
 2. The queens don't attack each other horizontally.
 3. The queens don't attack each other diagonally.